-Annual leave is for the purpose of providing opportunity for rest and renewal, and is not meant to enhance compensation.
+Annual leave is for the purpose of providing opportunity for rest and renewal.
 The Board encourages employees to take annual leave regularly in order to increase efficiency in job performance.

 A supervisor may establish periods when annual leave will not be allowed, or must be taken based on business necessity.
 These periods cannot create a situation where the employee does not have a reasonable opportunity to use leave that will be subject to forfeiture.

-In the case of separation of employment accrued annual leave will be paid to an employee up to a maximum of 360 hours.
+In the case of separation of employment, or move to a position that is not eligible for annual leave, accrued annual leave will be paid to an employee up to a maximum of 360 hours.

-Sick leave is for the purpose of providing protection of income to eligible employees and is not to be viewed as compensation enhancement.
+Sick leave is for the purpose of providing protection of income to eligible employees to address their physical or mental wellbeing.

-Employees within the scope of this Policy with the exception of faculty, shall accrue sick leave at the rate of ten (10) hours for every calendar month of employment, prorated according to the percent of employment.
+Eligible administrators, professional and technical employees shall accrue sick leave at the rate of ten (10) hours per month, prorated according to the percent of employment.

-Faculty on regular assignments of nine months shall accrue ninety (90) hours of sick leave per academic year.
-Faculty hired for regular assignments of ten, eleven, and twelve months shall accrue ten (10) hours of sick leave per month of their regular assignment.
+Faculty on nine month contracts shall accrue ninety (90) hours of sick leave per academic year.
+Faculty hired for ten, eleven, and twelve month contracts shall accrue ten (10) hours of sick leave per month of their faculty contract.
 Additional assignments and overloads are not considered in the determination of sick leave accrual.
-The total annual accrual allowed will be credited to faculty at the beginning of the contract term, but shall be prorated according to the portion of the year actually worked.
+The total annual accrual allowed, prorated according to the percent of employment, will be credited to faculty at the beginning of the contract term.

-Upon the approval of the immediate supervisor, paid sick leave will be granted to employees for absence from duty which is required by illness of the employee; injury to the employee not covered by Workers’ Compensation; any period of time during which a pregnancy is considered to constitute a medical disability; or other health-related condition of the employee; subject to the following provisions:
+Upon the approval of the immediate supervisor, paid sick leave will be granted to employees for absence from duty which is required by illness of the employee; injury to the employee not covered by Workers’ Compensation; the period of time a mother takes for the birth of a child that is covered under the Family and Medical Leave Act (FMLA); or other health-related condition of the employee.

-Sick leave for faculty will be granted for absence from full-time or part-time duties assigned during an extra term of employment, only if that extra assignment is for a full academic term; i.e., fall semester, spring semester, summer term, or equivalent.
-Sick leave will not be granted for absence from duty under an overload appointment.
+Sick leave for faculty will be granted for absence from duties during the terms of their faculty contract.
+Sick leave will not be granted for absence from duty of additional assignments or overloads.

-Accrued sick leave will be transferred if an employee is reassigned, transferred, or otherwise appointed to another position within the System which entitles the incumbent to paid sick leave.
+Accrued sick leave will be transferred if an employee is reassigned, transferred, or otherwise appointed to another position within the System, which entitles the incumbent to sick leave.

-An employee who voluntarily separates employment and returns within five (5) years to an eligible position within the System shall be credited with all sick leave accrued as of the date of such voluntary separation.
+An employee who voluntarily separates employment, or moves to a position that is not eligible for sick leave, and returns within five (5) years to an eligible position within the System shall be credited with all sick leave accrued as of the date of such separation or change.

-Employees hired or reinstated, under the scope of this Policy, on or after July 1, 1989, who are approved for regular or early retirement under Public Employees’ Retirement Association rules will be paid for one quarter (1/4) of sick leave accrued as of the date of retirement, or for 240 hours, whichever is less, at the rate of pay in effect on the date of retirement.
-Such employees who were hired prior to July 1, 1989, and had no break in service, will be paid upon retirement for one-fourth (1/4) of sick leave accrued as of the date of retirement at the rate of pay in effect on the date of retirement.
+Employees in a leave eligible position hired or reinstated, under the scope of this Policy, on or after July 1, 1989, who are approved for regular or early retirement under Public Employees’ Retirement Association rules will be paid for one quarter (1/4) of sick leave accrued as of the date of retirement, or for 240 hours, whichever is less, at the rate of pay in effect on the date of retirement.
+Such employees who were hired prior to July 1, 1989, and had no break in service, will be paid upon retirement for one-fourth (1/4) of sick leave accrued as of the date of retirement from a leave eligible position at the rate of pay in effect on the date of retirement.

 In the case of death of an employee, one-fourth (1/4) of total sick leave accrued on the date of death will be paid at the rate of pay in effect at the time of death.

-Employees within the scope of this Policy will be granted paid leave during any term of employment with the College for up to a maximum of five days in the event of the death of a family member or other person.
+Employees within the scope of this Policy will be granted paid leave during any term of employment for up to a maximum of five days in the event of the death of a family member or other person.
 Bereavement leave cannot be used for settling an estate.
-The decision to grant and the amount of leave are based on the relationship to the deceased and the distance and mode of transportation.
+The decision to grant and the amount of leave approved shall be based on the relationship to the deceased and the circumstances of the situation.

 Employees within the scope of this Policy shall be granted jury leave with pay for the period they are required to serve on jury duty.
-Compensation received for jury duty during the time absent from work shall not be turned over to the College/System.
+Compensation received for jury duty during the time absent from work shall not be turned over to the College or System office.

 Pursuant to C.R.S.
 28-3-601, any employee within the scope of this Policy who is a member of the armed forces, the National Guard or reserve shall be granted leave with pay for up to a maximum of fifteen days in any calendar year for the annual training period or for active service ordered or authorized by proper authority pursuant to law.

 When military service extends beyond the maximum time for paid leave, leave without pay shall be granted.
-Employees who are separated from active military service under honorable conditions and who return to employment with the board in accordance with applicable statutes and state fiscal rules shall be entitled to the same position or a like position as that occupied when the employee entered military service, with reinstatement of pay, seniority, rights and benefits as provided by statute.
+Employees who are separated from active military service under honorable conditions and who return to employment within the System in accordance with applicable statutes and state fiscal rules shall be entitled to the same or like position as that occupied when the employee entered military service, with reinstatement of pay, seniority, rights and benefits as provided by statute.

-The approval of the System President shall be required for paid leaves in excess of twenty (20) consecutive working days.
+The approval of the Chancellor shall be required for paid leaves in excess of twenty (20) consecutive working days.

 Leaves granted under this provision will be in accordance with State laws and State Fiscal Rules, and in consideration of budgetary needs, work schedules, and the impact on the ability to fulfill the role and mission of the institution or the System.

 Leave without pay may be granted for periods of up to one fiscal year at a time.
-Leave extending beyond the end of the current fiscal year will require review and approval by the President at the end of each fiscal year, up to a maximum of three years.
-If additional leave is requested at that point, the approval of the System President must be obtained.
+Leave extending beyond the end of the current fiscal year will require review and approval by the Chancellor or President at the end of each fiscal year, up to a maximum of three years.
+If additional leave is requested at that point, the approval of the Chancellor must be obtained.

-If leave without pay is granted for a period of less than one month, leave benefits will continue to accrue.
-Employees on leave without pay for periods of one month or more will not accrue or receive sick leave or annual leave and will not receive service credit for sabbatical leave.
+If leave without pay is granted for a period of less than one month, leave benefits will continue to accrue, pro-rated according to the percent of time worked in the month.
+Employees on leave without pay for periods of one month or more will not accrue leave and will not receive service credit for sabbatical leave.
 Such employees will receive group insurance contributions but may only continue coverage provided they pay their portion of the premiums by established deadlines, subject to plan policy restrictions.

-The System President and College Presidents shall promulgate procedures as needed to implement this Policy.
+The Chancellor and College Presidents shall promulgate procedures as needed to implement this Policy.
 Such procedures shall include but not be limited to regulations regarding approval of leave, record keeping, and coverage of duties.